-We understand that the teaching of some aspects of the programme may be of concern to parents/carers.
+- 4.1.
+We understand that the teaching of some aspects of the programme may be of concern to parents/carers. - 4.2.
 The content of the programme provides pupils with factual content, in line with our vision as referenced in section 1.3.
 Pupils will be encouraged to share their views, and to recognise and appreciate views which may differ from their own.
 Teachers may share their own views or beliefs where it is appropriate and relevant to the lesson content; in such instances, teachers will clarify such comments as being of their own opinion and not fact.
-Teachers will also ensure that they abide by relevant professional and impartiality guidelines in making such contributions.

-Parents/carers will be regularly consulted on the content of the programme, through meetings or letters, and the programme will therefore be planned in conjunction with parents/carers.

-We respect the legal right of parents/carers to withdraw their child from all or part of the Sex Education component of the RSHE programme, except for statutory elements included within the national curriculum for Citizenship, PE, Computing and Science.
+Teachers will also ensure that they abide by relevant professional and impartiality guidelines in making such contributions. - 4.3.
+Parents/carers will be regularly consulted on the content of the programme, through meetings or letters, and the programme will therefore be planned in conjunction with parents/carers. - 4.4.
+We respect the legal right of parents/carers to withdraw their child from all or part of the Sex Education component of the RSHE programme, except for statutory elements included within the national curriculum for Citizenship, PE, Computing and Science. - 4.4.1.
 Parents will not be able to withdraw their child from Relationships Education and/or Health Education content.
-For clarity, the lesson content, which is specifically deemed as Sex Education content, and therefore from which a child may be withdrawn, will be supplied to parents prior to teaching along with an overview of all RSE lessons.
+For clarity, the lesson content which is specifically deemed as Sex Education content, and therefore from which a child may be withdrawn, is: - Year 7 No deemed content. - Year 8 No deemed content.